kpsdev1/The-Recipe-Blog/README.md

 # The Recipe Blog
-The Recipe Blog is a website that I built using the Dajngo Full Stack framework for my Portfolio Porject 4.
-The Recipe Blog is a site that allows users to view and share their favourite recipies and also view and share their favourite wines.
+The Recipe Blog is a website that I built using the Dajngo Full Stack framework for my Portfolio Project 4.
+The Recipe Blog is a site that allows users to view and share their favourite recipes and also view and share their favourite wines.
 They are able to comment underneath recipes and also like them.
 Users need to be logged in to get the full functionality of the site.